-(1) Mr. Lawrence will retire from the Board immediately prior to the Annual Meeting.
+(1) Mr. Lawrence retired from the Board immediately prior to the 2022 Annual Meeting of Shareholders ("2022 Annual Meeting").

 In addition to these formal meetings, the Board and its standing committees may also act by unanimous written consent when appropriate.
 For various reasons, Board members may not be able to attend a Board meeting in person or by teleconference.
 All Board members are provided information related to each of the agenda items before each meeting, and, therefore, can provide counsel outside the confines of regularly scheduled meetings.
-Each director attended at least 75% of the aggregate of the Board meetings and the committee meetings of which committee he or she was a member during fiscal 2021.
+Each director attended at least 75% of the aggregate of the Board meetings and the committee meetings of which committee he or she was a member during fiscal 2022.

 It is the Company's policy that, to the extent reasonably practicable, Board members are expected to attend shareholder meetings.
-All of the directors attended the 2021 Annual Meeting of Shareholders held on February 9, 2021.
+All of the directors attended the 2022 Annual Meeting held on February 8, 2022, except for Mr. Narang, who was appointed to the Board on August 8, 2022.